Closed approximate subgroups: compactness, amenability and approximate lattices: Introduction

-\begin{theorem}[Structure of compact approximate subgroups] Let $\L$ be a compact approximate subgroup of a Hausdorff topological group $G$ and let $\L^{\infty}$ be the subgroup it generates.
-Then $\L^{\infty}$ admits a structure of locally compact group such that the inclusion $\L^{\infty} \subset G$ is continuous and $\L \subset \L^{\infty}$ is a compact subset with non-empty interior.
-Moreover, for every $\varepsilon > 0$ there is an approximate subgroup $\L' \subset \L^{16}$ that generates a subgroup open in the topology of $\L^{\infty}$ and a compact subgroup $H \subset \L'$ normalised by $\L'$ such that: \begin{enumerate}[label=(\roman*)] \item $\L$ can be covered by $O_{K,\varepsilon}(1)$ translates of $\L'$; \item $\langle \L' \rangle/ H$ is a Lie group of dimension $O_K(1)$. \end{enumerate} If $\mathfrak{l}'$ denotes the Lie algebra of $\langle \L' \rangle/ H$ and $\L''$ the image of $\L'$ in $\langle \L' \rangle/ H$, then there exists a norm $\vert \cdot \vert$ on $\mathfrak{l}'$ such that: \begin{itemize} \item[(iii)] for $X,Y \in \mathfrak{l}'$ we have $\vert [X,Y] \vert\leq O_K(\vert X \vert \vert Y\vert)$ ; \item[(iv)] for $g \in \L''$ the operator norm (induced by $\vert\cdot \vert$) of $\Ad(g)-\Id$ is $O_K(\varepsilon)$; \item[(v)] there is a convex set $B \subset \mathfrak{l}''$ such that $\L''/B$ is a finite $O_{K,\varepsilon}(1)$-approximate local group. \end{itemize} \end{theorem}
+\begin{theorem}[Structure of compact approximate subgroups] Let $\L$ be a compact approximate subgroup of a Hausdorff topological group $G$ and let $\langle\L\rangle$ be the subgroup it generates.
+Then $\langle\L\rangle$ admits a structure of locally compact group such that the inclusion $\langle\L\rangle \subset G$ is continuous and $\L \subset \langle\L\rangle$ is a compact subset with non-empty interior.
+Moreover, for every $\varepsilon > 0$ there is an approximate subgroup $\L' \subset \L^{16}$ that generates a subgroup open in the topology of $\langle\L\rangle$ and a compact subgroup $H \subset \L'$ normalised by $\L'$ such that: \begin{enumerate}[label=(\roman*)] \item $\L$ can be covered by $O_{K,\varepsilon}(1)$ translates of $\L'$; \item $\langle \L' \rangle/ H$ is a Lie group of dimension $O_K(1)$. \end{enumerate} If $\mathfrak{l}'$ denotes the Lie algebra of $\langle \L' \rangle/ H$ and $\L''$ the image of $\L'$ in $\langle \L' \rangle/ H$, then there exists a norm $\vert \cdot \vert$ on $\mathfrak{l}'$ such that: \begin{itemize} \item[(iii)] for $X,Y \in \mathfrak{l}'$ we have $\vert [X,Y] \vert\leq O_K(\vert X \vert \vert Y\vert)$ ; \item[(iv)] for $g \in \L''$ the operator norm (induced by $\vert\cdot \vert$) of $\Ad(g)-\Id$ is $O_K(\varepsilon)$; \item[(v)] there is a convex set $B \subset \mathfrak{l}''$ such that $\L''/B$ is a finite $O_{K,\varepsilon}(1)$-approximate local group. \end{itemize} \end{theorem}

 Likewise, we are able to prove that amenability assumptions force approximate subgroups to have good models.
 It is well known that in many situations existence of some invariant finitely additive measures implies existence of a good model (see e.g. \cite{MR2833482, hrushovski2019amenability, MR2911137, MR2738997}).
-We show how to build such a measure on any closed approximate subgroup close to an amenable group.
-Thus proving:

-\begin{theorem} Let $G$ be a locally compact second countable group, $H \subset G$ be a normal amenable closed subgroup and $K \subset G$ be a compact subset.
-If $\L$ is a closed approximate subgroup contained in $KH$ then the closure of $\L^4$ has a good model. \end{theorem}

-As a corollary, we generalise Meyer's seminal theorem \cite{meyer1972algebraic} to all approximate lattices in amenable locally compact groups.
+We will say that a closed approximate subgroup of a locally compact group $G$ is \emph{amenable} if there exists an invariant finitely additive probability measure on Borel subsets of $\Lambda$ (Section \ref{Section: Amenable}).
+This condition is in particular satisfied on any closed approximate subgroup close to an amenable normal subgroup (Proposition \ref{Theorem: Uniformly discrete approximate subgroups around an amenable approximate subgroup are amenable}).
+This enables us to prove a generalisation of Meyer's seminal theorem \cite{meyer1972algebraic}: